embp/vanillajs-boilerplate/README.md

 This library is for small simple sites.
 It uses only one webpack config.
 On more complex sites you may need two.

 SASS is not supported out of the box.
 The idea was to use vanilla js and also just plain css.

+If you want to use SASS you just need to install the [SASS loader](https://webpack.js.org/loaders/sass-loader/).

 ## How do I update the favicon setup to add my own icon?